abivia/penknife/README.md

-# Abivia\PenKnife
+# Abivia\Penknife

-## Pen knife: a small blade
+## Penknife: a small blade

-PenKnife is a tiny but powerful template engine implemented in PHP 8.4.
+Penknife is a tiny but powerful template engine implemented in PHP 8.4.

-PenKnife supports:
+Penknife supports:
 * Variables
 * Conditionals
 * Nested loops